chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 {% include picture.html height="296"
 img="qwiklabs/qwiklabs-GSP302-install-web-sh-in-Cloud-Shell-Code-Editor.png" alt="Snapshot of the given startup script in Cloud Shell code editor" %}

-Let recall your memory.
+Let's recall your memory.
 You have already used them to manually install an Apache web server in the previous lab, if you have done the first challenge lab _"[Google Cloud Essential Skills]({% post_url qwiklabs/logbooks/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab %})"_.

 This time, you need to deploy the commands automatically with the Deployment Manager.
 It is similar to use a remote startup script in the previous lab _"[Deploy a Compute Instance with a Remote Startup Script]({% post_url qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script %})"_.
 You have to configure metadata, but you use the key `startup-script` and the commands directly as the value (rather than `startup-script-url` and a remote file URL).
 For more information, read [Running startup scripts
 ](https://cloud.google.com/compute/docs/startupscript) in the Cloud Deployment Manager documentation.